luc-tielen/blog/site/posts/how_to_setup_blog_with_haskell_slick_and_netlify.md

 ---
-title: Hello, blog!
+title: How to set up your blog with Haskell, Slick and Netlify
 author: Luc Tielen
 date: Dec 13, 2020
 tags:
-  - meta
+  - blog
-description: My first blog post
 image: hello_blog.png
 ---

-I've been wanting to create a blog for some time, but never got quite around to it, until now!
-In this article I describe the steps I took to host this blog, hopefully making it easier for others building their own blog in the future.
+I wanted to setup a blog powered by Haskell and HTML/CSS and host it on Netlify.
+Creating a static site is easy enough using _Slick_, but this has no direct support for Netlify.
+In this first post I will show you how to fix that.

 ## Tech stack